 The 11 remaining countries involved in the original Trans-Pacific Partnership have agreed on a new text and new name to revive this failed agreement.
 They agreed in Tokyo on January 23, 2018, to rename the deal and to suspend some of its most controversial clauses, pending the possible US return to the agreement.
-The aim is to sign it on March 8, in Chile.
+The original signing timetable has blown out, Australia is now looking to t=sign the deal shortly.
 Only then will the text be made public and reviewed by a parliamentary committee on which the government has a majority.
-Partial amendments have been posted on the DFAT website, however these do not look exhaustive and no compiled agreement is provided.

-The new TPP deal is known as the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).
+The new TPP deal is known as the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP TPP-11).
 It is marketed as a Free Trade Agreement, and there are some free trade components.
 Specific side agreements deal with market access and tariffs for specific products, which we recognise as being a trade deal.
-In order to spruik the success of the CPTPP for signatories each party has conceded and benefited from some trade regulation changes.
+In order to spruik the success of the TPP for signatories each party has conceded and benefited from some trade regulation changes.
 This allows the proponents to put out media releases that promote the trade benefits, without mentioning the concessions made to other countries so they could make the same claim.
-Everyone wins under the CPTPP - which of course is not possible.
+Everyone wins under the TPP - which of course is not possible.

 The massive problem is the loss of sovereignty that this agreement includes.
 Most trade deals in the modern era have included ISDS (Investor State Dispute Settlement) clauses.
 These provide an avenue for a Country, or a Company that feels they have been treated in a manner that is against the law of the agreement to appeal.
 Now that is fine, it keeps everyone honest.
 The significant issue here is the question of who rules on that dispute, and what relief can be ordered.
 To date these disputes have been handled by the Court system of the offending Country.
 That brings the dispute under their law, uses duly appointed judges, has rules of evidence and appeal procedures.
 The results from this system are outcomes that are based in law and usually fairness.